-As a way to make it easier for everyone involved the WFTO now acts as an international grouping of these smaller organisations.
+As a way to make it easier for everyone involved the WFTO was created to act as an international grouping of these smaller organisations.

 The WFTO has a defined set of rules and standards that all organisations that belong to it have to follow.
 The actual regulations can be somewhat complex and they can change regularly, but they follow 10 basic principles of fair trade.

 Along with the WFTO, there’s also the FLO (fair trade labelling organisations), which mostly handles labelling regulations.

 These are pretty self-explanatory, and luckily they are short.

 - Payment of a fair price.

 - Ensuring no child labour and forced labour.

 - Commitment to non-discrimination, gender equity and women’s economic empowerment, and freedom of association.